What is short-sightedness or myopia?

 Laser vision correction is carried out on the surface of or within the cornea, i.e. not inside your eye.
 As a result, it is a small operation for your eye and chances of going blind following laser treatment are negligible.
 More than 99% of patients achieve driving level vision without glasses or contact lenses.
 Indeed, laser surgery is as safe if not safer than long-term contact lens wear!

 How can I find out more?

-To learn more about LASIK, ReLEx SMILE, PRESBYOND laser blended vision, refractive lens exchange, visit our respective pages.
+To learn more about LASIK, ReLEx SMILE, PRESBYOND laser blended vision, refractive lens exchange, please visit the respective pages of our website.
 Or book a free screening appointment through our contact page.
-Alternatively, call 02381 810001.
-Our consultants will discuss the best treatment options for you.
+Alternatively, call 02381 812281.

 All the best,